diego1q2w/lregret/datasets/linear/national_unemployment/README.md

 # National Unemployment Male Vs. Female
 `Dificulty  level: easy`

-Does the women unemployment is related to the men's?
+Is women's unemployment related to the men's?

 That's the question we are looking forward to answer with the following [data set](http://college.cengage.com/mathematics/brase/understandable_statistics/7e/students/datasets/slr/frames/frame.html).